SacredAntwon/Mark-0-Macropad/README.md

 -_blackjack.py:_ Enter blackjack by selecting `Blackjack` on the screen using the rotary encoder.
 Once you see `Play` press `Top Left` button.
 In the bet screen, use `Top Left` button to set increment to $10 or `Top Right` button to set increment to $100.
 Use rotary encoder and spin either right to increase bet or left to decrease bet.
 To `Confirm` bet, press `Bottom Left` button. `YTtl` is the total of your cards, and `DTtl` is the dealers total.
 To `Hit` press `Bottom Left` button and to `Stand` press `Bottom Right` button. $10000 will be added to the balance if a balance of $0 is reached.

--_JSONFiles/save.json:_ This is where the balance in `blackjack.py`, last selected color for the RGB light, and the high score for `colormemory.py` is stored so it will always be saved.
+-_/JSONFiles/save.json:_ This is where the balance in `blackjack.py`, last selected color for the RGB light, and the high score for `colormemory.py` is stored so it will always be saved.
+It also includes the last set brightness levels for both the RGB LED and OLED display.

--_JSONFiles/color.json:_ This is where the color and their color codes are stored to be used for the RGB light.
+-_/JSONFiles/color.json:_ This is where the color and their color codes are stored to be used for the RGB light.
 This could be modified to add more colors.

--_JSONFiles/macros.json:_ The dictionary for the macros are stored here.
+-_/JSONFiles/macros.json:_ The dictionary for the macros are stored here.
 This is where more macros are added.

+-_/LogoAnimation:_ This is a folder that contains all the frames for the launch animation.

 _MAIN MENU TIPS_

 -Option to lower or higher the volume of the system it is connected to by holding `Top Left` button and turning the rotary encoder.

 -Option to lower or higher the brightness of the macropads oled screen by holding `Top Right` button and turning the rotary encoder.
 There will be a percentage that appears on the top right of the screen that shows what the brightness is at.
 0% is not off but it is the lowest brightness for the oled.

+-Option to lower or higher the brightness of the macropads RGB LED by holding `Bottom Right` button and turning the rotary encoder.
+There will be a percentage that appears on the top right of the screen that shows what the brightness is at.
+0% is off and 100% is at full brightness.

 ## How-To Add Macros